-Michigan Invasive Species Grant Program
+Michigan Invasive Species Grant Program (MISGP)

 The Departments of Natural Resources, Environmental Quality and Agriculture and Rural Development work together to address strategic issues of prevention, detection, eradication, and control for both terrestrial and aquatic invasive species in Michigan.

-- Prevent new introductions of invasive species through outreach and education.
+Prevent new invasive species introductions.

 - Local, state*, federal or tribal units of government

 *State agencies should contact the MISGP contact prior to preparing an application.

 On May 2 a request for proposals will be issued.